 Many pioneering inventions were created in Germany.
-The list of German Nobel Prize winners is long - sixty-eight alone in the field of science and medicine.
+The list of German Nobel Prize winners is long, especially in the field of science and medicine.
 These include Wilhelm Conrad Röntgen, Robert Koch, Max Planck, Albert Einstein, Christiane Nüsslein-Volhard and Harald zur Hausen.
 And Germany isn't called the "land of poets and thinkers" for nothing.
 It has produced great philosophers like Kant, Hegel and Adorno, poets like Goethe, Heine and Brecht, and renowned composers, such as Bach, Beethoven and Brahms.

 Science and research have a long tradition in Germany and still play an important role today.
 The oldest university was founded in Heidelberg in 1386.
-There are over 380 nationally accredited universities located in more than 170 cities and towns in Germany (see map on p.
+There are about 400 nationally accredited universities located in more than 180 cities and towns in Germany (see map on p.
 31).
-These universities offer a wide range of opportunities to study and research with more than 15,000 degree programmes, 1,000 of which are internationally oriented.
+These universities offer a wide range of opportunities to study and research with more than 18,000 degree programmes, almost 1,400 of which are internationally oriented.